cylc/cylc-doc/src/user-guide/running-workflows/reflow.rst

    It will not spawn children, and other flows that come by will re-run it.

    .. image:: ../../img/no-flow-n.png

+Triggering with No Active Flows
+   ``cylc trigger [--wait] ID``

+   By default, triggered tasks will be given the flow numbers of the most recent active task.
+This can happen, for instance, if you restart a completed workflow and then trigger a task in it.
+The result will be the same as if you had triggered the task just before the workflow completed.

 Special Case: Triggering ``n=0`` Tasks
    Tasks in the ``n=0`` window are :term:`active`, :term:`active-waiting`, or